 Stade des Alpes

-The characteristic design based stadium is a rugby and football stadium in Grenoble.
-The owner of the ground is Grenoble Alpes Metropole(METRO) and ground mostly using for local matches and League matches(top divisions of French football).
+The characteristic design-based stadium is a rugby and football stadium in Grenoble.
+The owner of the ground is Grenoble Alpes Metropole(METRO) and the ground mostly used for local matches and League matches(top divisions of French football).

 Field size– 10,000 m2